paulbradshaw/journalismrecipebook/colourpiece.md

 # How to: write a colour piece, or 'sketch' feature

 A colour piece is a feature which describes what it is like to 'be there', typically at a major news event.
 Less important events wouldn't justify the extra article, so for that reason colour pieces are not as common as other types of feature.
+(An exception is *[What would happen if Russia invaded Finland?
+I went to a giant war game in London to find out](https://www.theguardian.com/politics/2023/sep/30/what-would-happen-if-russia-invaded-finland-i-went-to-a-giant-war-game-in-london-to-find-out)*.)

 Examples of major news events where an editor may commission a colour piece include: